nabapal/crypto_strangle_auto_delta/frontend/README.md

 ### Debugging API Traffic

 When you need to inspect the REST traffic end-to-end, set `VITE_ENABLE_API_DEBUG=true` in `.env`.
 Axios interceptors will dump request and response metadata (plus JSON payloads) to the browser console using collapsed groups so you can expand only what you need.

+# Frontend Documentation

+Setup and usage guidance has been consolidated into the repository root [`README.md`](../README.md).